backstage/backstage/plugins/app-visualizer/README.md

 A plugin to help explore the structure of your Backstage app.

-This plugin providers the following extensions:
+This plugin provides the following extensions:

 | ID                        | Type      | Description                          | Default Config            |
 | ------------------------- | --------- | ------------------------------------ | ------------------------- |